 - 1. During the course, the student will be tested for academic schooling and the extent to which the student has sufficiently achieved the learning objectives set.
 The testing of the student will be concluded at the end of the course. - 2.
 The University Course Catalogue/course manual describes the achievements the student must make in order to pass the course and the criteria on which the student is assessed. - 3.
-The testing procedure is described in the 'Examination rules and guidelines'. - 4.
+The testing procedure is described in the Regulations of the Board of Examiners. - 4.
 There is no testing in the month of August.